-The Siren, covered with pink concrete with impressions of many hands who protects and prays for the damned.
+The Camping Mama appears as an enormous matron, who embraces those who come in her vicinity, with great care - but she can be so caring that she is almost suffocating.
+This is emphasised by Siri Torjesen, who sings the popular songs, in which security can also become constricting.
+The Virgin Mary (Mary the Protector) is a contemporary sculptural interpretation of Maria the merciful, who protects and prays for the damned.
 The dead Christ lies on the floor of the caravan, flanked by the many people he has protected.
 Geir Johnson's adaptation of Miserere Mei by Gregorio Allegri, sung by Trio Medieval, contains a musical interpretation of the sculptural depiction of the theme of mercy.
 The Bride is both poetic and erotic.
 She embraces a man and a woman and seems to invite us into the caravan, which is papered with wedding pictures, which show known and foreign forms of marriage.
 The visitors can listen to wedding songs from different parts of the world.

 Marit Benthe Norheim has managed to create a visual dialogue with a multiplicity of pictures and objects both outside and inside the caravans, which also take the surrounding space into account.
-Wonderful, dreamlike worlds are created through these dialogues, through both the stories and the music, which are connected to the sculptures in an expressive whole.
+Wonderful, dream-like worlds are created through these dialogues, through both the stories and the music, which are connected to the sculptures in an expressive whole.

 The Camping Women drove through the wind-blown and harsh Western Jutland and continued on to the painterly Norwegian fell landscapes.
 On the 6th of May they were officially unveiled in Stavanger on the occasion of the city being nominated as the European Capital of Culture 2008.
-Since then the Camping Women have visited various schools. town squares and camping grounds in Rogaland and will continue their journey throughout the year.
+Since then the Camping Women have visited various schools, town squares and camping grounds in Rogaland and will continue their journey throughout the year.
 The caravans are open to the public at certain times of the day.
-Every time they have arrived at a new location they have created first amazement, and later taught new experiences and insights into the world that we know
+Every time they have arrived at a new location they have created first amazement, and later taught new experiences and insights into the world that we know.
 The Camping Woman show that art contains an unusual sensory experience, which communicates sides of our inner and outer reality which we often overlook and possibly have no knowledge of.
 Through art we not only extend our areas of experience and knowledge.
 We also meet the connections and unified wholes that have been weakened or entirely disappeared in our fragmented and unpredictable world.